avisi/techday_archives/starter/README.md

 Steps to follow:

-* Set the path to the GraalVM binaries:
+Set the path to the GraalVM binaries:

 ```
 EXPORT GRAALVM_HOME=~/graalvm``
 EXPORT PATH=$GRAALVM_HOME/bin:$PATH
 ```
-* install the native-image utility using:
+Install the native-image utility using:

 ```
 gu install native-image